google/WebFundamentals/src/content/en/fundamentals/integration/webapks.md

 so it may be helpful to change the filenames when updating icons or other graphics.

-Note: The previous interval was 3 days, and was changed to 1 day in Chrome XX.
+Note: The update interval was reduced to 1 day (from 3 days) in Chrome 76.

 ## Frequently asked questions